 Nutrition: As we age, our nutritional needs change and having access to quality nutrition is crucial in maintaining health.
 Barriers to access quality nutrition include isolation, lack of transportation, costs and ability.
-When faced with increasing housing and medical costs, grocery budgets are usually cut first to accommodate other necessary items.
-Additionally, Contra Costa County has a number of areas that are considered food deserts, defined as: "An area that has limited access to affordable and nutritious food, usually within low income neighborhoods."
-The USDA further defines a food desert, as those who live more than one mile from a supermarket in urban or suburban areas, and more than 10 miles from a supermarket in rural areas.
-Food deserts lack whole food providers who supply fresh protein sources (such as poultry, fish and meats) along with whole food such as fresh fruits and vegetables, and instead provide processed and sugar- and fat-laden foods in convenience stores.11"
+When faced with increasing housing and riedical costs, grocery budgets are usually cut first to accommodate other necessary items.
+Additionally, Contra Costa County has a number of areas that are considered food deserts, defined as: "In ar a that has limited access to affordable and nutritious food, usually within low income neighborhoods" The USDA further defines a food desert, as those who live more than one mile from a supermarke and or suburban areas, and more than 10 miles from a supermarket in rural areas.
+Food deserts lack whice food providers who supply fresh protein sources (such as poultry, fish and meats) along with whole and such as fresh fruits and vegetables, and instead provide processed and sugar- and fat-laden food in convenience stores.11"

-The Food Desert Map12 below corresponds to the areas of home delivered meal waitlists in Contra Costa County.
+The Food Desert Map12 beloaccorresponds to the areas of home delivered meal waitlists in Contra Costa County.